joelnewcomer/seibels/wp-content/plugins/gmap-embed/readme.txt

 == Frequently Asked Questions ==

-Our WP Google Map plugin is user friendly, but you can read some frequently asked questions that might help you here.
+Our WP Google Map plugin is user-friendly, but you can read some frequently asked questions that might help you here.

 = How can I create a new Google Map? =
-After install the plugin, Click on Google Map in the left side bar.
-Then click on = Create New map =
+After installing the plugin, Click on Google Map SRM in the left sidebar.
+Then click on  **Create New map**

-= How can I see a list of created Google Maps? =
-Click on Google Map in the left side bar, here Created Maps list will apper.
+= How can I see the list of created Google Maps? = Click on **Google Map SRM** in the left sidebar, here Created Maps list will appear.

 = How do I enable directions on my Google Map? =
-You will see an option named "Enable Direction in Map" under each map setting.
+You will see an option named "**Enable Direction in Map**" under each map setting.
+Also, you can set the option in creating a new map page.

 = How do I add a Google Map to my post? =
-Go to =Posts=->=Add New= then you will see a button named "Embed Google Map" beside media button.
-Click on it and insert your desired map by click ing on Insert Button, then save post and the map will appear in your desired post.
+Go to **Posts**=-> **Add New** then you will see a button named "Embed Google Map" beside the **media** button.
+Click on it and insert your desired map by clicking on Insert Button, then save the post and the map will appear in your desired post.
 Enjoy!

 = How do I add a Google Map to my page(s)? =
-Go to =Pages=->=Add New= then you will see a button named "Embed Google Map" beside media button.
-Click on it and insert your desired map by click ing on Insert Button, then save post and the map will appear in your desired post.
+Go to **Pages** =-> **Add New** then you will see a button named "Embed Google Map" beside media button.
+Click on it and insert your desired map by clicking on Insert Button, then save the post and the map will appear in your desired post.
 Enjoy!

 = How do I add a Google Map as a widget? =
-Go to =Appearence=->=Widget= then you will see a widget named "Google Map ".
+Go to **Appearance** =-> **Widget** then you will see a widget named "Google Map SRM ".
 Drag it to any widget area and enter Google Map Shortcode then save it and the map will appear in your sidebar or footer whatever you selected.
 Enjoy!

 = How do I get a Google Map API key? =
 See the [Video](https://www.youtube.com/watch?v=Lak-tJjGjl8) ,hope you will get idea.

 == Screenshots ==

-1. Google Map  menu in left sidebar
+1. Google Map  menu in the left sidebar
 2. To create New Map
-3. To Allow Locatoin Sharing
+3. To Allow Location Sharing
-4. Creating New Map and Saving
+4. Creating a New Map and Saving
 5. Map List with Shortcode
-6. To Embed Shortcode in Pages, Posts and Widgets
+6. To Embed Shortcode in Pages, Posts, and Widgets
 7. Maps list going to insert
 8. Using as Widget